-Wieland Speck is director of Panorama since 1992.
+Wieland Speck has been curator of Panorama since 1992.

 As a director Wieland Speck started out with several video documentaries.
 From 1979 – 1981 he studied film at the San Francisco Art Institute.
-He is director, author and producer of numerous TV and film productions and has worked for several film institutions and events, among them the Filmhaus Berlin, the Filmbüro Baden-Württemberg, and the Berlin European Short Film Festival.
-He has also taught at universities and film institutes.
+He is director, author and producer of numerous TV and film productions, amongst them Westler - East of the Wall and Escape to Life.
+He has worked for several film institutions and events like the Filmhaus Berlin, the Filmbüro Baden-Württemberg, and the Berlin European Short Film Festival.
+He has also taught at universities and film institutions.

 Since 1982 Wieland Speck has been working for the Panorama section of the Berlin International Film Festival.
 From 1982 – 1992 he was assistant to the former head of the section, Manfred Salzgeber, being responsible for artistic and organizational matters.
 In this function he initiated the Berlinale's Queer Film Prize, the Teddy Award, in 1987.
 In 1992 Wieland Speck was appointed director of the Panorama section.
 Wieland Speck has served on jurys of many international film festivals.
 From 1990 – 1998 he was a member of the Landesfilmförderung Berlin, the Berlin institution for film subsidies, and the board of the Hamburger Filmförderung.